There are five basic steps to start guiding.

 is set to Auto, PHD2 will attempt to adjust the exposure to keep the

-selected guide star at a constant signal-to-noise ratio (SNR) value
+selected guide star at a consistent signal-to-noise ratio (SNR) value

 while working within the exposure limits you choose.